 The new cities have been lauded by government media for their "comprehensiveness and breadth, and their spread all over the country."
-A glowing survey of new projects in the official information service argued they would contribute "in one way or another to achieving the economic balance, and establishing bases of social justice in its large concept and therefore reducing unemployment and poverty," and to "re-distribution of the population over a number of new cities in all regions of the Republic, including Sinai and the northern coast and surrounding areas."
+A glowing survey of new projects in the official information service argued they would contribute "in one way or another to achieving the economic balance, and establishing bases of social justice in its large concept and therefore reducing unemployment and poverty," and to "re-distribution of the population over a number of new cities in all regions of the Republic, including Sinai and the northern coast and surrounding areas."73

 However, lower-income groups such as the former inhabitants of Maspero Triangle and Warraq Island are not moving to the desert and satellite cities being constructed by NUCA and military agencies.
 Instead, they relocate to substandard housing unconnected to public services in other parts of Cairo.
-As urban development expert David Sims notes, virtually all areas that have been designated for the relocation of small industries are in remote zones or new towns that impose heavy transport costs on owners and workers and crowd out more effective industrial policies for boosting employment and manufacturing.
+As urban development expert David Sims notes, virtually all areas that have been designated for the relocation of small industries are in remote zones or new towns that impose heavy transport costs on owners and workers and crowd out more effective industrial policies for boosting employment and manufacturing.74

-Ignoring the failure of these top-down approaches to assigning the spatial distribution of social housing and workplaces, the EAF's Megaprojects Department announced in January 2018 that it was working on 124 projects to build facilities for 424,000 social housing units for rural and Bedouin communities, and on at least two "model villages" for university graduates east and west of the Suez Canal.
-Madbouly estimated total planned investment in megaprojects in Sinai at EP150 billion by late 2017, besides projects tendered by NUCA to build 340,532 "social housing units" (apartments for low-income residents) in twenty-two new cities at a cost of EP37 billion.
-The timetable for attaining these targets was unclear: AMA head Mohamed Erfan claimed that the overall delivery rate had risen from 48,000 housing units annually before 2014 to 81,000 in 2017, and so completion was unlikely for at least a decade.
-But the latest housing projects were in addition to others already under way, and so were certain to face serious delays.
+Ignoring the failure of these top-down approaches to assigning the spatial distribution of social housing and workplaces, the EAF's Megaprojects Department announced in January 2018 that it was working on 124 projects to build facilities for 424,000 social housing units for rural and Bedouin communities, and on at least two "model villages" for university graduates east and west of the Suez Canal.75 Madbouly estimated total planned investment in megaprojects in Sinai at EP150 billion by late 2017, besides projects tendered by NUCA to build 340,532 "social housing units" (apartments for low-income residents) in twenty-two new cities at a cost of EP37 billion.76 The timetable for attaining these targets was unclear: AMA head Mohamed Erfan claimed that the overall delivery rate had risen from 48,000 housing units annually before 2014 to 81,000 in 2017, and so completion was land, while the bottom 43 percent owned less than 1 percent in 2015, even when reclaimed areas are taken into account; the number of Egyptians living in abject poverty had risen to 32.5 percent by 2019, at which time illiteracy stood at 25.8 percent.78 The military approach to social and economic development moreover reflects the marked paternalism of the Sisi administration, as is evident from the military's involvement in his Long Live Egypt Fund.
+In June 2014, the MOD placed EP1 billion (then \$141 million) of the NSPO's funds at the fund's disposal; one of its senior officials later revealed that it was kicked off with EP4.7 billion from the military.79

-While the construction of social housing is certainly needed, it comes as part of an overall approach to urban development that has done little to alter stark socioeconomic realities.
+While the construction of social housing is certainly needed, it comes as part of an overall approach to urban development that has done little to alter stark socioeconomic realities. unlikely for at least a decade.
+But the latest housing projects were in addition to others already under way, and so were certain to face serious delays.77

+While the construction of social housing is certainly needed, it comes as part of an overall approach to urban development that has done little to alter stark socioeconomic realities: the top 5 percent of landowners owned 57 percent of agricultural